If you are travelling to Australia on a Taiwan passport, you will need to arrange an appropriate visa in advance.

 The aim of the Working Holiday Maker program is to allow you an extended opportunity to holiday in Australia.
 You may also study short courses of up to four months’ duration, and you may take on paid work to help cover your travel expenses.

 You can do any kind of lawful work on your working holiday visa including full-time, part-time, casual, shift and voluntary work, subject to the conditions of your visa (for example, you may only work for one employer for a total of six months).
 Some useful job-search engines are available here.
 Working holiday makers are entitled to the same work rights and conditions as all Australians under the Commonwealth Fair Work Act.
-The Fair Work Ombudsman website provides several web-based tools that can help you in understanding your pay, entitlements and conditions at work.
+The Fair Work Ombudsman website provides several web-based tools that can help you understand your pay, entitlements and conditions at work.

 Travel insurance is STRONGLY recommended for working holiday makers in Australia.
 Medical costs in Australia can be extremely high compared to Taiwan.
 A comprehensive policy covering you for theft, loss, accidents and medical treatment for the duration of your time in Australia is essential.
 If you plan on doing adventure activities such as scuba diving, bushwalking or travelling in remote areas, you should make sure your policy covers you for these activities.

 How to Make Enquiries